Blog

 Running along the crest of the Sierra Nevadas is a wilderness filled with snow-capped granite peaks and expansive meadows.

-The John Muir Wilderness was designated 50 years ago and is named after the revered advocate for wildlands.
-It has the largest contiguous area above 10,000 feet in the continental U.S. Wildlife includes marmots, pikas, Clark's nutcrackers, Golden Trout and black bears.
-With both the John Muir Trail and the Pacific Crest Trail, this wilderness is one of the very top visited in the country.
+The John Muir Wilderness was designated over 50 years ago and is named after the advocate for wildlands.
+It has the largest contiguous area above 10,000 feet in the continental states.
+Wildlife includes marmots, pikas, Clark's nutcrackers, Golden Trout and black bears.
+With both the John Muir Trail and the Pacific Crest Trail, this wilderness is one of the top most visited in the country.

 John Muir Wilderness, CA